 Ensign has worked as a family nurse practitioner for the past three decades, providing primary health care to homeless adolescents and adults in large urban areas on both coasts of the U.S. Through a Fulbright Fellowship, she expanded her research and advocacy internationally with work in Thailand and Venezuela–and most recently in New Zealand.
 The focus of her career has been to increase an understanding of the lives of marginalized populations, and to develop ways to increase their access to effective health care programs.
 As a university professor she has published numerous journal articles and book chapters on homelessness, health and human rights.
 Her literary non-fiction essays have appeared in the The Sun, Oberlin Alumni Magazine, Silk RoadUniversity of Iowa’s Examined Life, and Johns Hopkins Public Health Magazine, Pulse :Voices from the Heart of Medicine magazine, The Intima: A Journal of Narrative Medicine, and The Front Porch Journal.
 An essay “Next of Kin” is included in Creative Nonfiction’s anthology I Wasn’t Strong Like This When I Started Out: True Stories of Becoming a Nurse (Lee Gutkind editor; In Fact Press, 2013).
 She received a Hedgebrook writing residency in 2014.

 Ensign’s medical memoir, Catching Homelessness: A Nurse’s Story of Falling Through the Safety Net, was published by She Writes Press in August 2016.
 It was named the University of Washington’s Health Sciences Common Book for academic year 2016/17.
+It was named the American Journal of Nursing 2017 Book of the Year for creative works for a general audience.
 She is currently at work on two additional book/public scholarship projects, Soul Stories: Voices from the Margins and Skid Road: The Intersection of Health and Homelessness.

 Who I am in first person (artist statement):